FZJ-INM1-BDA/voluba/user_docs/alignment.md

 ## Inspecting and undoing alignment steps

-VoluBA tracks every step that you execute during the alignment process.
+voluba tracks every step that you execute during the alignment process.
 This includes translations, axis flips, rotations, scaling, and application of affine matrices that have been estimated from landmark pairs.
 You can inspect and navigate the process using the history browser, which is accessible via the **history browser** button on the left: